Howl's Moving Castle (film): Critical response

-The review aggregator website Rotten Tomatoes reports an 88% approval rating based on 184 reviews, with an average rating of 7.5/10.
-The website's critical consensus reads, "Exquisitely illustrated by master animator Miyazaki, Howl's Moving Castle will delight children with its fantastical story and touch the hearts and minds of older viewers as well."
 The film also holds an 82/100 average on Metacritic, based on 40 reviews, indicating "universal acclaim".

 USA Today critic Claudia Puig gave the film a positive review, praising it for its ability to blend "a childlike sense of wonder with sophisticated emotions and motives".
 Helen McCarthy in 500 Essential Anime Movies said that the natural world was "beautifully represented", with "some absolutely breathtaking mountains and lakeside landscapes".
 She also praised the design of the castle and added that Miyazaki added his own themes to the film: "man's relationship to nature, the futility of war, and the joy of flight".
 Joe Morgenstern of The Wall Street Journal called the film "a moveable feast of delights".
 Richard Corliss of Time wrote, "Palaces and shimmering lakes, warplanes and fire sprites all come to life at the breath of Miyazaki's graphic genius."
 Writing for The Boston Globe, Ty Burr said, "At its best, 'Howl's Moving Castle' offers a rich fantasy of adolescent escape, of romance in the old and epic sense.
 At its worst, it's the most amazing 12-course meal you can't bring yourself to finish."
 A.O.
 Scott of The New York Times wrote, "Admirers of [Hayao Miyazaki's] work, which is wildly imaginative, emotionally intense and surpassingly gentle, will find much to appreciate in this film because it demonstrates, once again, his visual ingenuity and his sensitivity as a storyteller.
 For newcomers to his world, "Howl's Moving Castle" is a fitting introduction to one of modern cinema's great enchanters."